About

 Reading Rooms

-The Carnegie includes two reading rooms featuring historical literature and the Ray Ellis Maritime Collection of original art.
+The Carnegie includes two reading rooms featuring historical and maritime literature and the Ray Ellis Maritime Collection of original art.

 Buy A Brick

-Support the preservation of The Carnegie with a purchase of a brick for the front walkway.
+Support the preservation of The Carnegie by purchasing a brick for the front walkway.

 This landmark is located at: